yivo/pug-ruby/README.md

 ## About

-This gem allows to invoke Jade / Pug from the Ruby code.
+`pug-ruby` is a gem that allows you to easily compile Jade and Pug templates from Ruby.

 **You can compile both Jade and Pug:**